-Genital psoriasis can be difficult to treat in some cases, but typically it responds well to most treatment options.
 Skin in the genital area tends to be very thin and sensitive, so people with genital psoriasis should take special care when considering treatment options.
 Individuals should use topical creams carefully to avoid the skin becoming thinner and prevent stretch marks forming.

 Tight-fitting clothes can make genital psoriasis worse, so wearing looser clothing may help.

 It is easy to relieve the itching and discomfort but treating lesions is more difficult.
 The affected area must be kept moisturized, and topical treatments or ultraviolet (UV) light may be used.

 - Topical medications: Low-strength corticosteroids are used in the genital area.
 Prolonged use of topical corticosteroids can lead to permanently thin skin and stretch marks.
 Over-the-counter moisturizers can be helpful in keeping the area moisturized.
 People should avoid moisturizers with fragrances and perfumes as they may cause irritation.
 Vitamin D creams and ointments are less likely to cause irritation.